 Understanding Background Checks

-Background checks dig into someone’s past.
+Background checks essentially take a peek into someone’s past.

-They can show:
+They can uncover:

 • Criminal records